lordyo/intervaluino/README.md

 ============
 An open source intervalometer for DSLR cameras using the Arduino microcontroller

->Warning:: This is development level software.
-Please do not unless you are familiar with what that means and are comfortable using that type of software.

 Usage
 -----
 The Intervaluino is an open hardware intervalometer.
 It allows you to control your DSLR camera to take a picture every X seconds to create time-lapse videos with excellent picture quality.
 The Arduino microcontroller used in this project can be programmed via USB to the desired interval.
 Key features: